 Just wanted to give you a brief heads up regarding a new offering from a small American watchmaker Deep Blue Watches.
-It looks like they have just updated their Daynight range with a Deep Blue Daynight T100 GMT Chronograph model.
-Still capable of withstanding water pressure of up to 50ATM, it can now be used by especially busy combat divers and other special forces operators featuring not one or two, but whole three time zones.
+They have just updated their Daynight range with a Deep Blue Daynight T100 GMT Chronograph.
+Still capable of withstanding the water pressure of up to 50ATM, it can now be used by especially busy combat divers and other special forces operators featuring not one or two, but whole three time zones.
 Well, sort of.

-Okay, here we have yet another cool diving watch from the Swiss brand.
-Called Oris Aquis Small Seconds DLC, the new timekeeper sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.
+Okay, here we have yet another cool diver.
+The 2013 Oris Aquis Small Seconds DLC sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.

 If memory serves, the Eberhard & Co.
 Scafodat 500, a professional diving tool, was first introduced back in 2006 or 2005.
-Recently, it was slightly updated for this year.
+In 2013, it was slightly updated.
 Although I cannot see any noticeable differences between the ref.
-41025 2013 model and previous iterations of the watch, the timekeeper still deserves a mention now, when thousands of recreational divers still sits on the fence trying to choose among dozens of great mechanical diving watches that are available both online, and an numerous boutiques.
+41025 2013 model and previous iterations, the timekeeper still deserves a mention now, when thousands of recreational divers still sit on the fence trying to choose among dozens of great mechanical diving watches that are available both online and at numerous boutiques.